Dugong: Northern Pacific

 Today, possibly the smallest and northernmost population of dugongs exists around the Ryukyu islands, and a population formerly existed off Taiwan.
 An endangered population of 50 or fewer dugongs, possibly as few as three individuals, survives around Okinawa.
 New sightings of a cow and calf have been reported in 2017, indicating a possible breeding had occurred in these waters.
 A single individual was recorded at Amami Ōshima, at the northernmost edge of the dugong's historic range, more than 40 years after the last previous recorded sighting.
 A vagrant strayed into a port near Ushibuka, Kumamoto, and died due to poor health.
 Historically, the Yaeyama Islands held a large concentration of dugongs, with more than 300 individuals.
 On the Aragusuku Islands, large quantities of skulls are preserved at a utaki that outsiders are strictly forbidden to enter.
 Dugong populations in these areas were reduced by historical hunts as payments to the Ryukyu Kingdom, before being wiped out because of large-scale illegal hunting and fishing using destructive methods such as dynamite fishing after the Second World War.

-In March 2025 a fisherman accidentally caught a dugong in his nets at Fenniaolin in Yilin County in northeast Taiwan, which he released back into the sea.
+In March 2025, a fisherman accidentally caught a dugong in his nets at Fenniaolin in Yilin County in northeast Taiwan, which he released back into the sea.
 This was the first sighting of a live dugong in Taiwan waters in 88 years.

 Populations around Taiwan appear to be almost extinct, although remnant individuals may visit areas with rich seagrass beds such as Dongsha Atoll.
 Some of the last reported sightings were made in Kenting National Park in the 1950s and 60s.
 There had been occasional records of vagrants at the Northern Mariana Islands before 1985.
 It is unknown how much mixing there was between these populations historically.
 Some theorize that populations existed independently, for example, that the Okinawan population was isolated members derived from the migration of a Philippine subspecies.
-Others postulate that the populations formed part of a super-population where migration between Ryukyu, Taiwan, and the Philippines was common.
+Others postulate that the populations formed part of a super-population, where migration between Ryukyu, Taiwan, and the Philippines was common.

 Extinct Mediterranean population

 It has been confirmed that dugongs once inhabited the water of the Mediterranean possibly until after the rise of civilizations along the inland sea.
 This population possibly shared ancestry with the Red Sea population, and the Mediterranean population had never been large due to geographical factors and climate changes.
-The Mediterranean is the region where the Dugongidae originated in the mid-late Eocene, along with Caribbean Sea.
+The Mediterranean is the region where the Dugongidae originated in the mid-late Eocene, along with the Caribbean Sea.